JoanGinard/Multilayer_MS/README.md

 5. **Multiple_Layer_Measurements.Rmd** --> Construct a multiplex graph and perform multiple layer measurements, includind selecting weights for inter-layer connections
 6. **Separate_layers_results.ipynb** --> Notebook to apply machine learning models to graph measurements from "Separate_layers.Rmd"
 7. **Mutilayer_network_results.ipynb** --> Almost same notebook as (6) but applying models to single and mutlilayer mesaurements of a multilayer network (From "Single_Layer_Measurements.Rmd" and "Multiple_Layer_Measurements.Rmd")

+## HTML files
+Files corresponding to outputs of R markdowns and jupyter notebooks